DFE-Digital/teacher-pay-calculator/README.md

 - https://calculate-teacher-pay.education.gov.uk/

-Every merge to `main` will trigger a deployment to `development` and `production` via a Github Action workflow.
+Every merge to `main` will trigger a deployment to `development` and `production` via a Github Actions workflow.

 In some circumstances, you may need to trigger a manual deployment to `development` first, e.g. to test a new feature before it's ready for release.

-To trigger a manual deployment, you can use the Github Action workflow "Deploy to AKS (Manual)", specifying a target docker image tag and environment.
+To trigger a manual deployment, you can use the Github Actions workflow "Deploy to AKS (Manual)", specifying a target docker image tag and environment.

 For `development`, you'd normally need to build the docker image locally and